alti-tude/distributed_dbms/README.md

 Each server is thought as being in Hyderabad, Delhi or Mumbai.
 To create the tables, use the script `src/<City Name>/movie_db_tables.sql`.
 To populate with sample data, use `src/<City Name>/small_populate.sql`.
 This has been created in their respective servers.

+## Creation of Optimized Query Tree

+Install all requirements in `src/requirements.txt` using `pip install -r requirements.txt`.
+Run `src/main.py` and input queries at the prompt.